VABOMERE Dailymed

 No drug-drug interaction was observed between meropenem and vaborbactam in clinical studies with healthy subjects.

-Vaborbactam does not inhibit the following hepatic and renal transporters in vitro at clinically relevant concentrations: P-gp, BCRP, OAT1, OAT3, OCT1, OCT2, OATP1B1, OATP1B3 or BSEP.
-Vaborbactam was not a substrate of OAT1, OAT3, OCT2, P-gp, and BCRP.
+In vitro data suggest a potential of meropenem and vaborbactam to inhibit OAT3 at the clinically relevant concentrations.
+Meropenem and vaborbactam do not inhibit the following hepatic and renal transporters in vitro at clinically relevant concentrations: P-gp, BCRP, OAT1, OCT1, OCT2, OATP1B1, OATP1B3 or BSEP.
+Meropenem and vaborbactam were not substrates of OAT1, OCT2, P-gp, BCRP, MATE1, and MATE2-K.

-Meropenem is a substrate of OAT1 and OAT3 and as such, probenecid competes with meropenem for active tubular secretion and thus inhibits the renal excretion of meropenem.
+Meropenem and vaborbactam are substrates of OAT3 and as such, probenecid competes with meropenem for active tubular secretion and thus inhibits the renal excretion of meropenem and the same mechanism could apply for vaborbactam.
 Following administration of probenecid with meropenem, the mean systemic exposure increased 56% and the mean elimination half-life increased 38% [seeDrug Interactions (7.2)].

 Concomitant administration of meropenem and valproic acid has been associated with reductions in valproic acid concentrations with subsequent loss in seizure control [seeDrug Interactions (7.1)].